nathancarter/weblurch/doc/lean-app-plan.md

 # Plan for a Lean UI Lurch Application

-## Commands

- 1. Give term groups an optional command attribute, as follows.
-    * On the context menu for term groups, one option is to edit the group's command.
-This pops up a JavaScript `prompt` window that lets you input blank (for no command) or one of a small set of Lean commands (import, open, constant, check, print, eval), and any other input is disregarded, with a report of its invalidity.
-    * Update the `termGroupToCode` function so that it prepends the group's command in front of its contents when generating Lean code.
- 1. Test, updating your example document to use this new feature.
  1. Add the next page of the tutorial that shows how to use this feature to hide some Lean-specific words from the reader of the document.
 Be sure to create an example document and include either its HTML or a